Business

 Buyers factor finance risk into pricing:

-• If finance is large → reduce valuation
+• Finance large → reduce the valuation.

 Dealers must comply with:

-• Personal Property Securities Act (PPSA)
+• the Personal Property Securities Act (PPSA)

 • Australian Consumer Law (ACL)

-• State-based motor dealer legislation
+• state-based motor dealer legislation

 • record-keeping requirements